mongodb-labs/mongo-arrow/bindings/python/CONTRIBUTING.md

 The minimum required version is listed in `pymongoarrow/version.py`.
 If you try to build with a lower version a `ValueError` will be raised.

+Our minimum supported major version is 1.x, and that is what we include in our wheels.
+In order to build with `bson2`, you can `export LIBBSON_VERSION=2.<minor>.<patch>` before running `just build-libbson` or building the library.

 ## Build

 Typically we will use the provided `just` scripts and will not build